carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/Model Documentation.md

 The submitted code has some known limitations, which would be addressed given more time to complete the project:

-- **No prediction is performed**.
+- **No vehicle prediction is performed**.
 We currently do not take into account the future motion of other vehicles, which can make some trajectories unsafe.
 Our trajectories are safe at the cost of being extra conservative, by including large safety gaps before changing lanes.

-- **Vehicle can get stuck behind slow traffic**, since the default behavior is to follow the vehicle in front until a lane is free.
+- **Vehicle can get stuck behind slow traffic until the next lane is free**, since the default behavior is to follow the vehicle in front until a lane is free.
 It would be smarter to maybe slow down a bit to track a vehicle behind us and change lane.

 - **Inaccuracies in Frenet to XY conversion** result in too conservative target velocity, below the road speed limit.